React - The Complete Guide (Includes Hooks, React Router, and Redux) - Second Edition [Video]

 - Outputting Dynamic Data and Working with Expressions in JSX

-- Passing Data Through "props"
+- Passing Data via "props"

 - Adding "normal" JavaScript Logic to Components

-- Splitting Components into Multiple Components
+- Splitting Components Into Multiple Components

 - The Concept of "Composition" ("children props")